zukunft/zukunft.com/docs/code_functions_all.md

     \-- back_img
         \-- button - html code for a icon to create a new entry
     \-- back
-        \-- button - display a button to go back to the main calling page (several pages have been show to adjust the vi ew of a word, go back to the word not to the view edit pages)
+        \-- button - @param array $url_arr the url parameters of the page to go back to; an empty array leads
     \-- confirm
         \-- button - ask a yes/no question with the default calls
     \-- yes_no